-The Group's core business activities, such as electricity generation, distribution and lease of transmission system assets include operations with certain assets, mixtures, substances and processes that inherently have increased levels of riskiness, thus exposing the Group's personnel, third parties and the environment to potential damages or harm due to operational accidents or other sudden and unforeseen occurrences.
-Certain technological processes, including, but not limited to, the operation of the CHPPs and the HPPs, the operation of electricity transmission and distribution system assets and other processes, involve materials, mixtures or substances that are potentially dangerous in uncontrolled chemical processes, such as fires, explosions, emissions, major accidents or failures of equipment or structures.
+The Group's core business activities, such as electricity generation and distribution include operations with certain assets, mixtures, substances and processes that inherently have increased levels of riskiness, thus exposing the Group's personnel, third parties and the environment to potential damages or harm due to operational accidents or other sudden and unforeseen occurrences.
+Certain technological processes, including, but not limited to, the operation of the CHPPs and the HPPs, the operation of distribution system assets and other processes, involve materials, mixtures or substances that are potentially dangerous in uncontrolled chemical processes, such as fires, explosions, emissions, major accidents or failures of equipment or structures.
 The consequences of an uncontrolled release of dangerous substances or other environmental risks, such as subsequent loss mitigation activities and clean-up costs, fines, penalties and similar costs imposed in accordance with relevant legislation, third party claims and other legal actions could adversely affect the Group's business and financial position.